-Dr. Melike Fourie is a Research Associate leading the neuroscientific investigation of empathy in the Historical Trauma and Transformation Unit.
+Dr. Melike Fourie is a Senior Researcher in the Historical Trauma and Transformation Unit.
 She holds an MSc in cognitive neuropsychology from University College London (2006), and a PhD in affective neuroscience from the University of Cape Town (2011).
-Her research interests fall within the domains of social psychology and social neuroscience, with a particular focus on intergroup relations and identifying and characterising the factors that affect how we see and respond to members of social (racial) outgroups.
+Her research interests span the domains of social psychology and social neuroscience, with a particular focus on intergroup relations.
+More specifically, she is interested in identifying and characterising the factors that affect how we see and respond to members of social (racial) outgroups, but also in the processes that may bring about individual and societal change.
 She believes a deeper understanding of implicit brain processes that drive behaviour is key in this undertaking.
-Melike is also involved in community transformation projects designed to transcend racial biases and foster empathy and restitution.
+Melike is also involved in various community transformation projects designed to transcend racial biases and foster empathy and restitution.
 Her hope is to make a small contribution toward a more equal and racially-integrated society through her research.

-Melike has lectured broadly in cognitive neuroscience, clinical neuropsychology, and statistics, and has several publications in international peer-reviewed journals.
+Melike has lectured broadly in cognitive neuroscience, clinical neuropsychology, social psychology and statistics, and has several publications in international peer-reviewed journals and books.

 Click here for firstname.lastname@example.org